Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Appendix

-In this section, we detail the prompt for the replicated evaluation in ScreenSpot-Pro~\citep{li2025screenspot}.
+In this section, we detail the replicated evaluation prompts in ScreenSpot-Pro~\citep{li2025screenspot}.
 We follow the instructions they originally provided to reproduce and analyze the experimental results.
 The prompts are shown as follows:

 Due to UI-TARS~\citep{qin2025ui} and UI-TARS-1.5~\citep{qin2025ui} being trained with a large amount of GUI-specific data, the ability to follow instructions is relatively poor.
 To prompt such models to generate verbalized confidence in their predictions, we adopt a multi-round conversation to output confidence for their answer.
 Specifically, policy models use the above prompts for GUI grounding in the first round and in the second round, generate the verbalized confidence of the prediction according to the prompt below: